Joan Semmel: Skin in the Game

 Semmel’s work reflects the ongoing struggle for women’s equal representation and power to make decisions about their own bodies and sexuality while centering female empowerment through the self.
 In Semmel’s own words: “I do not pretend to address the problems of all women in the world.
 My work is personal and I speak for myself.
 Women artists have to speak for themselves and then unite to fight the political fight.”

-Joan Semmel: Skin in the Game is made possible by the Andy Warhol Foundation for the Visual Arts.
-Additional support provided by Linda Lee Alter and Jane and Casey Brandt.
+Joan Semmel: Skin in the Game is made possible by the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts.
+Generous support provided by the Green Family Art Foundation.
+Additional support provided by Linda Lee Alter, Jane and Casey Brandt, Howard Sacks and Vesna Todorović Sacks and Isabel S. Wilcox.